Spritetm/lssl/README.md

 This project is inspired by OpenGL shaders, which are small programs that assign a color value to each pixel in a rendered triangle; the 'shader language' in the name stems from that.
-It's also inspired by <a href="https://electromage.com/pixelblaze">Pixelblaze</a>, a commercial product that uses a Javascript dialect to implement the same idea.
+It's also inspired by [Pixelblaze](https://electromage.com/pixelblaze), a commercial product that uses a Javascript dialect to implement the same idea.
 (If you don't want to mess around with firmware, I suggest you buy their modules; they seem like a great off-the-shelf solution.)
 The downside of Pixelblaze is that the software